 What Color of Crankbait is Best?

 When it comes to crankbait colors, there are a few tried and true combinations that work well just about anywhere.
 These include shades of green, blues, and purples.
 Shad colorations or shad patterns are extremely common and highly successful, and crayfish colors and patterns can do well in some areas.
 Phantom or ghost colorations, bluegill patterns, or crankbaits with chartreuse sides are also highly successful in clear water clarity, and can be that sweet spot of color if you want to catch timid or suspicious fish.
+More info in this color chart.

 How to Fish With a Lipless Crankbait?